-Table (T1) for assessing required bedroom provision for each household member (for the purpose of assessments on the Register of Housing Need).
+Table (T1) for assessing required bedroom provision for each household member (for the purpose of assessments on the register of housing need).
 Bedroom provision is based on the severe shortage of accommodation and to ensure that best use is made of all available housing stock within Worthing Borough/Adur District:

-A single independent adult (18+ years) Bedsit/studio or 1 bedroom Co-habiting couples 1 bedroom A co-habiting couple or single parent/carer with a single dependent child or non-dependent adult 2 bedrooms A co-habiting couple or single parent/carer with two dependent children,where one of the dependents is aged 10 years or over and of th opposite sex or non-dependent adult children of the opposite sex 3 bedrooms A co-habiting couple or single parent/carer with two dependent children or non-dependent close relatives of the same sex 2 bedrooms NB Close relatives is defined as brothers, sisters, cousins, step brothers, step sisters.
+A single independent adult (18+ years) Bedsit/studio or 1 bedroom Co-habiting couples 1 bedroom A co-habiting couple or single parent/carer with a single dependent child or non-dependent adult 2 bedrooms A co-habiting couple or single parent/carer with two dependent children or non-dependent adults of the opposite sex where one of the dependents is aged 10 years or over 3 bedrooms A co-habiting couple or single parent/carer with two dependent children or non-dependent close relatives of the same sex 2 bedrooms NB Close relatives is defined as brothers, sisters, cousins, step brothers, step sisters.
 It can also include uncles and aunts where the age gap is deemed appropriate.